I already spotted them in the store, their white stalks dimly gleaming from the crate. It is Spargelzeit (white asparagus season)!

-In anticipation of rush for asparagus, I have dusted off my old recipes and am ready to try some that are brand new.
+In anticipation of the event, I have dusted off my old recipes and am ready to try some that are brand new.

-Here is how to buy, store and cook Spargel for spring in Germany.
+Here is how to buy, store and cook spargel in Germany.

 Buying the right Spargel